MolBIFFM/diana/README.md

 A configuration file contains pairs of identifier and workflow specification executed sequentially.
 Multiple configuration files are processed concurrently.
 The identifier determines output file names.
+Therefore, identifiers should be unique across configuration files.

+DIANA avoids overwriting existing files but does not resolve naming conflicts by appending to export file names.
+Naming conflicts are logged upon occurrence.

 ---